dieselfox1/fincommerce/plugins/fincommerce/client/blocks/readme.txt

 - Feature: Add Product Categories List navigation block for showing a list of categories on your site.
 - Enhancement: All grid blocks are now rendered directly by the blocks code, not using the shortcode.
 - Enhancement: Brand the FinCommerce Blocks for better discoverability in the block inserter.
-- Build: Update build process to dynamically generate required WordPress dependencies.
+- Build: Update build process to dynamically generate required finpress dependencies.
 - Build: Update packages.

 = 2.1.0 - 2019-05-14 =